-Advice for keeping your sanity on a long-haul flight with kids
+Advice for keeping your sanity on a long-haul flight with small kids

 I won’t profess to be the world’s best crafty mum, despite best efforts; or a brilliant cook.
 And I always forget stuff.

 But when it comes to sitting on an aircraft and entertaining your kids for 7 plus hours at a time, I am going to play my flying long-haul with kids trump card

 So here’s the real deal.
 You are more than likely going to be flying economy class because you cannot justify spending more or using your hard-earned frequent flyer points on people whose legs don’t extend beyond the end of the seat.